festim-dev/FESTIM/docs/source/devguide/index.rst

       git commit -m "Your commit message"
       git push

 #.
-Optional: Test your code
+Test your code

    If you are adding new features or fixing bugs, it is important to test your code.
    See :ref:`Test suite` for more information.

 #.
+Format your code using `Black <https://github.com/psf/black>`_.

+   The source code of FESTIM is formated with the Black code formatter.
+Using of a unified code style simplifies the code review and increases its readability.
+See :ref:`Code formatting` for more information.

+#.
 Optional: Build the documentation

    You may want to build the documentation to see if your changes are correctly reflected or if you are updating the docs.
    See :ref:`Documentation guide` for more information.

-#.
-Optional: Format your code using `Black <https://github.com/psf/black>`_.

-   The source code of FESTIM is formated with the Black code formatter.
-Using of a unified code style simplifies the code review and increases its readability.
-See :ref:`Code formatting` for more information.

 #. `Open a PR <https://github.com/festim-dev/FESTIM/compare>`_